pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.scrub`                  PDF only: remove sensitive data :meth:`Document.searchPageFor`          search for a string on a page :meth:`Document.select`                 PDF only: select a subset of pages :meth:`Document.setLayerConfig`         PDF only: activate optional content layer :meth:`Document.setMetadata`            PDF only: set the metadata :meth:`Document.setTOC_item`            PDF only: change a single TOC item :meth:`Document.setTOC`                 PDF only: alias of previous :meth:`Document.setToC`                 PDF only: set the table of contents (TOC) :meth:`Document.setXmlMetadata`         PDF only: create or update document XML metadata :meth:`Document.updateObject`           PDF only: replace object source
+:meth:`Document.scrub`                  PDF only: remove sensitive data :meth:`Document.searchPageFor`          search for a string on a page :meth:`Document.select`                 PDF only: select a subset of pages :meth:`Document.set_oc`                 PDF only: attach OCG / OCMD to image / form xobject :meth:`Document.set_oc_states`          PDF only: mass changing OCG states :meth:`Document.set_ocmd`               PDF only: create or update an :data:`OCMD` :meth:`Document.set_toc_item`           PDF only: change a single TOC item :meth:`Document.set_toc`                PDF only: alias of setToC :meth:`Document.set_layer_ui_config`    PDF only: temporarily set the visibility of OCGs :meth:`Document.setMetadata`            PDF only: set the metadata :meth:`Document.setToC`                 PDF only: set the table of contents (TOC) :meth:`Document.setXmlMetadata`         PDF only: create or update document XML metadata :meth:`Document.updateObject`           PDF only: replace object source